Ulauncher/Ulauncher/README.md

 ***
 :warning: **Currently it is tested and distributed only for *Debian-based* distors.**
-To run Ulauncher on rpm-based OS, clone the repo and install needed dependencies manually (see `install_deps` file).
+To run Ulauncher on rpm-based OS, clone the repo and install needed dependencies manually (see `./build-utils/install-deps.sh` file).
 *[Help us create RPM distribution!](https://github.com/Ulauncher/Ulauncher/issues/27)*
 ***